The-AI-Alliance/microsite-template/README-template.md

 1. Add the website to the Alliance GitHub Pages and the Alliance website.
 1. When finished, delete this file.

+> [!NOTE]
+> We are planning to automate as many of the manual steps as we can.

 Let's look at these steps in more detail.

 ### 1. Create your repo from the `microsite-template`.